 It can be very dangerous for pilots to operate in these conditions.
 It can, and has caused a lot of accidents in both military and commercial markets.
 DVE also negatively impacts flight operations, causing delays and flight cancellations in both markets.

 Our DVE solutions provide increased flight safety and operational capability by restoring pilot situational awareness in currently limiting DVE conditions.

 Own Your Environment – Anywhere, Anytime

 Our multi-sensor systems use input from a number of passive and active, high-resolution and deep penetrating sensors to generate real-time, fused imagery and command guidance to help guide pilots through all obscurants during the entire flight – from takeoff to landing.
-System capabilities also include terrain and obstacle detection and GPS denied navigation.
+System capabilities also include terrain and obstacle detection and GPS-denied navigation.

-Our DVE solutions leverage over a decade of experience and investment to provide the most mature, comprehensive solution for mitigating multiple forms of DVE available today.
+Our DVE solutions leverage over a decade of experience and investment to provide the most mature, comprehensive solutions for mitigating multiple forms of DVE available today.
 Solutions are available for fixed-wing and rotary-wing aircraft with MFD, HMD or HUD display options.
 We also offer the expertise to modify aircraft with this equipment and certify them with an FAA, EASA or Military Type Certificate.

 Associated Business Areas & Subsidiaries

 Associated Products, Services & Programs